apache/airflow/docs/apache-airflow/index.rst

 intervals.
 Backfilling allows you to (re-)run pipelines on historical data after making changes to your logic.
 And the ability to rerun partial pipelines after resolving an error helps maximize efficiency.

-Airflow's user interface provides both in-depth views of pipelines, and individual tasks and an overview of pipelines over time.
+Airflow's user interface provides:

+  1. In-depth views of two things:

+    i.
+Pipelines
+    ii.
+Tasks

+  2. Overview of your pipelines over time

 From the interface, you can inspect logs and manage tasks, for example retrying a task in case of failure.

 The open-source nature of Airflow ensures you work on components developed, tested, and used by many other